MaeWoods/abcsmc-batch/README.md

 # abcsmc-batch
-A batch implementation of abcsmc.
+A batch implementation of approximate Bayesian computation sequential Monte-Carlo (abcsmc) see Sisson and Tanaka http://www.pnas.org/content/104/6/1760.full.
 If modifying for own use, your simulation and distance function should be contained in simulation.cpp
 See parameter_distance.setup

 # To compile